 Exterior Connection for Satellite Dishes and Cable TV (In Utility Compartment)

-TV SATELLITE SYSTEM WIRING
+TV DIGITAL SATELLITE SYSTEM WIRING

-This coach is pre-wired for installation of a digital satellite system (DSS).
+This coach is pre-wired for installation of a digital satellite TV system (DSS).
 Coaxial cable connections to hook up your satellite receiver are located in the right side overhead compartment.
-See your authorized Winnebago Industries dealer for proper installation and sealing of roof mounted components.